-The Council has considered the criteria within IFRS 5, Non-current Assets Held for Sale and Discontinued Operations, and has determined that the tests for inclusion of the assets within the balance sheet as Assets Held for Sale were met at the 2014/15 Balance Sheet Date.
-The Council has, therefore, included the NEC assets as Assets Held for Sale at the year end, which has entailed a transfer from Property, Plant and Equipment and from Long Term Investments on the Balance Sheet.
+The Council has considered the criteria within IFRS 5, Non-current Assets Held for Sale and Discontinued Operations, and has determined that the tests for recognition of the assets and liabilities within the Balance Sheet as a disposal group in Assets Held for Sale were met at the 2014/15 Balance Sheet Date.
+The Council has, therefore, recognised those NEC assets and liabilities subject to the disposal as Assets Held for Sale at the year end, which has entailed a transfer from their previous Balance Sheet categories.